jccifuentes21/Fridgefy/stories.md

     -Items to buy column
       -A new state should be created, (missingIngredients array) with all the ingredients that are missing for all the selectedRecipes vs fridgeIngredients

+Pages:
+-Home page
+-Recipes page
+  All Users:
+    -NEEDS TO KNOW => (isLoggedin state, recipes array) -Show all the recipes from the search query with filters -Only show the cuisine, diet and intolerances filters -Show log in button
+    -Hide the recipes and my shopping list buttons

+  Logged in Users
+    -Show the recipes and my shopping list buttons -Show all the recipes from the search query
+    -Show the fridge sidebar with ability to add items to the fridge, which also add items to the database -Add the ability to check these items, and if checked, add them to the filters -Ability to add recipes to the 'shopping cart' -Show log out button

+-My shopping list page
+  ONLY for logged in users
+    -Same fridge items, without the check
+    -Show the recipes in more detail
+    -right column is now Items to buy, which will compare what you have vs the ingredients from the recipes

 state variables:
 PENDING ALL AUTH VARIABLES
+Temporary variable (isLoggedIn)

 -fridgeIngredients = []
 -searchQuery